hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

 #### Using the Code
 - All functions are pre-documented in `ARAUS T-testing.ipynb`.
 Make sure to run all prior cells before trying to run a later one.

-- If you're trying to adjust which groups to compare, change the `remarkable_groups` and `comparison_groups` dictionaries according to the format in cell 3.
+- If you're trying to adjust which groups to compare, change the `remarkable_groups` and `comparison_groups` lists according by initializing Group objects with specific filters
+    - Group objects accept three main parameters and a variable list of filters which is documented in the class defintion

-- To compare specific groups and output to a new file, use the `verbose_compare_groups` function combined with the `select_group` function to specify individual groups.
+- To compare specific groups and output to a new file, use the `verbose_compare_groups` function which will print a Markdown formatted comparison between two groups.
+You must open a file to enter as an argument for the function before using it
+    - Use loops to create multiple comparisons in a single file, as demonstrated below

 *Example format:*